barakatech/sr-fed-2024/README.md

 4. Share your deployed app URL and GitHub link with our recruiter.

 ## Project Deadline
-Take your time but try to deliver it within 1 week time.
+Take your time but try to deliver it within 1 week from receiving the assignment brief.
+Try to complete at least [Task 1](#task-1) within this time.

 ## Quality Assurance
-What you need to do to get high QA score?
+What you need to do to get a high QA score?
 Simply answer **Yes** to all these questions:

 ### General
 - Are all requirements set above met?